sparkingweb/sqlite/README.md

 - macOS ("osx" platform)
 - Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)

-Browser platform is supported _with some limitations (no support for numbered parameters)_ as described in [Browser platform usage notes](#browser-platform-usage-notes) section below.
+Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section, will be supported with more features such as numbered parameters in upcoming major release for July 2018 (see below).

 **LICENSE:** MIT, with Apache 2.0 option for Android and Windows platforms (see [LICENSE.md](./LICENSE.md) for details, including third-party components used by this plugin)